czylabsonasa/aoc/README.md

 ### aoc + a simple julia project (CLI)

-* currently the identifaction of a problem is done by inspecting its name :-) - which is of the form `aocYdDpP.jl`, where Y,D,P are the year, day and part resp.
+* currently getting the problem's id is done by inspecting its name :-) - which is of the form `aocYdDpP.jl`, where Y,D,P are the year, day and part resp.
   * it will be modified, of course